DavComo/athleticsStreamCode/README.md

 ```sh
  python run.py gui
 ```
-Which will start the server like normally and open the control panel as well.
+Which will start the server like normally and open the control panel as well. <br>
+To add the render pages to your OBS or chosen streaming software, add the chosen webpage as a source with a 2560x1440 resolution.
+You can obtain the web address of all the renderer pages in the 'Renderer Page Index' when you start the server.
 <br><br>

 ## 3. Switching Stream Databases